 - Tuesday, April 19 – Capital project forum

 - Monday, May 2 – Presentation to the PTO (TLC Media Center; public welcome)

 - Tuesday, May 10 – Presentation on the budget proposal (Margaret Robin Blowers Auditorium at BPHS)

 The district is also preparing a publication about the proposal that will be mailed to all households.
 Information will also be posted to the district website and shared on the district’s Facebook and Twitter pages and through the district’s mobile app, which is available for Apple and Android smartphones and tablets.

-Residents are invited to submit questions about the capital project proposal to district communications specialist Michele Kelley at email@example.com, or anonymously through Patriot Plain Talk.
+Residents are invited to submit questions about the capital project proposal to district communications specialist Michele Kelley at email@example.com.
 Residents may also contact Kelley with requests for presentations to be made to their community groups.